JerryZhenTing/JerryZhenTing.github.io/_pages/about.md

 I did semi-professional bouldering in high school and ref for regionals when I have time.
 Here are some of my [past competitions](https://competitions.touchstoneclimbing.com/series/15/events/97/completed).
 I love traveling, I took a year off to backpack across south America and Asia while doing non-profit work.
 I have a [blog post](https://jerryzhenting.github.io/posts/2014/06/blog-post-3/) about this.

 I enjoy playing the piano, photography, golfing and snowboarding.
 I have a Motor Glider license and am working toward getting a FAA Sport Pilot license.
-I played a lot of video games in high school (still do when I'm free), especially this pretty [niched RTS game](https://planetaryannihilation.com/) where I was ranked top 3 worldwide for a few years.
+I played a lot of video games in high school, especially this pretty [niched RTS game](https://planetaryannihilation.com/) where I was ranked top 3 worldwide for a few years.
 I love Gomoku too although I'm not very good at it.

 I also post logic (and some other) puzzles [here](https://jerryzhenting.github.io/year-archive/), check them out!